finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.65
 - Accessibility: Share Dynamic Links
+- Game-Play: Keep on Top or Move to Bottom of deck

 ## Active Sprint
 - Bug-Fix: Cards are duplicated when multiple players draw from the same stack at the same time